ctkelley/NotebookSIAMFANL/README.md

 (CTK15) A. Toth and C. T. Kelley, ***Convergence Analysis for Anderson Acceleration***, SIAM Journal on Numerical Analysis 53, (2015), pp 805-819. https://doi.org/10.1137/130919398

 These references have extensive bibliographies as does the print book.
-The notebook has a smaller bibliography because a lengthy list of citations is hard to parse and looks ugly in a notebook.
+The notebooks have smaller bibliographies because a lengthy list of citations is hard to parse and looks ugly in a notebook.

 ## The examples

 The codes for every plot and table in the book are either in the src directory in this repository or in the notebooks.
-You'll get the chance to run them, change them, and make them better as you work through the notebook.
+You'll get the chance to run them, change them, and make them better as you work through the notebooks.

 ## Other Nonlinear Solvers in Julia